tlena43/CS171-Term-Project/README.md

 - Created an independent, real-world validation folder (“val by hand”) with unseen images collected manually from the internet.

 ### Helena Thiessen
-- **Dataset:** *Waste Recycling Plant Dataset* (~3000 labeled images across 17 classes).
+- **Dataset:** *Drinking Waste Classification Dataset* (~4000 labeled images across 4 classes).
 - Research datasets pertaining to recycling and select one of interest.
-- The WARP data is split into training and validation sets.
-- Some categories may need to be combined or removed to narrow down to the desired categories.
+- Create a custom dataset object
 - Data must be read into python and stored as tensors.
 - Labels must be read into python and properly processed.
 - Using pytorch data must then be normalized, and augmented to reduce overfitting.
+- Split data into test and train sets.
 - Independently create a validation dataset

 ---